 New Mexico currently ranks 21st in the nation according to the SEIA regarding solar friendliness.
 The ranking is pretty impressive and shows that areas like Albuquerque, Santa Fe, and others have people that are taking advantage of these programs.
 The reason is that the time it takes to recuperate the money invested in the system is better than in other states.

-People typically invest in solar arrays for their homes because they want to save money on electricity long term.
-These photovoltaic systems and solar panels tend to have high installation costs, but they have very strong long-term benefits.
+People typically invest in solar arrays for their homes because they want to save money on electricity long-term.
+These photovoltaic systems and solar panels tend to have high installation costs but have strong long-term benefits.

-New Mexico solar costs are about average, ranging from around $17,000 to more than $30,000.
-The average home will have to determine how much solar thermal energy it needs to accurately determine the total system cost.
+New Mexico solar costs are average, ranging from around $17,000 to more than $30,000.
+You’ll have to determine how much solar energy your home needs to accurately determine the total system cost.

 In addition, when your system is up and running, you can qualify for energy efficiency and net metering programs that can help save you some money and even start to make some of it back.

 The Federal Solar Investment Tax Credit (ITC) is the best solar incentive in New Mexico.
 However, the fact that New Mexico also has a solid statewide tax credit will help make solar panel installation and energy efficiency so much more affordable for your home or business.
-There are also some loan programs that can make it much easier for commercial businesses to choose solar as their energy source.
+Some loan programs can make it much easier for commercial businesses to choose solar energy.